Paul Hammant's Blog: Fake News Via Continuous Isolation

 Teams with multiple active branches in source control are practicing Continuous Isolation not Continuous Integration.

 This isn’t a modern thought.
 Extreme Programming (XP) set it out that way.
 Martin Fowler and Matt Foemel gave it a paper too.
-Just like that - the intention was one branch for the whole team, and a bunch of choreograhy to land a stream of small changes into it continuously.
+Just like that - the intention was one branch for the whole team, and a bunch of choreography to land a stream of small changes into it continuously.

 Yup it was in 1999/2000 that the intents of the ‘Continuous Integration’ were defined.
 From the XP methodology the intention was to be able to alert un-integratable code at the earliest possible moment.
 It was a practice that could be performed by humans, as originally described.
-It didn’t require servers/daemons to guard the same result, but as the industry dialed things up in terms of team size for one VCS repo, that certaily helped.
+It didn’t require servers/daemons to guard the same result, but as the industry dialed things up in terms of team size for one VCS repo, that certainly helped.

 Fake good news

 Some teams are hell-bent on preserving branching models where there are multi active concurrently.

 If they are then they should configure their Continuous Integration servers to track all those active branches, and include the additional build step of “what if this commit were merged back to master” (a feature introduced by Snap-CI in 2013 - too bad to hear that Snap’s service is closing down).
 I am confident that would lead to a train wreck of bad news.
 If the team is still adamant that multiple long running branches are best, then they’ll be turning off any build step that would highlight the branches brokeness.
 That is right - they’ll have the CI server approve each commit in the most generous way it can.